Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 - Spike is a kid with high social intelligence who looks up to Max

-  It turns out that Spike was the one leading the cyvolters which initially surprises then angers Airiona this foreshadows her turning on him despite her initial loyalty
+  It turns out that Spike was the one leading the cyvolters which surprises everyone but Airiona

-  At the time of Max becoming a cybervator spike becomes his first and only fan.
+  At the time of Max becoming a cybervator spike becomes his teams first and only fan.
 Even though spike looks up to Max, he does notice and therefore acknowledges spike III.
 Xenos notices this and warns max that it is responsibility lead.

 - Max tells Airiona/Xenos/Spike/Tomaina about his dream after they maybe see him having his nightmare.